-Explore the latest in heart failure with preserved ejection fraction from The JAMA Network, including its pathophysiology, treatment, and long-term outcomes.
+Explore the latest in heart failure with preserved ejection fraction, including its pathophysiology, treatment, and long-term outcomes.

 This Viewpoint discusses the emerging apparent association between COVID-19 and heart failure with preserved ejection fraction (HFpEF), and speculates on the pathophysiology and shared risk factors that may underlie the association and the possibility that SARS-CoV-2 infection may unmask or exacerbate existing HFpEF.

 This randomized trial compares the effect of the oral soluble guanylate cyclase stimulator vericiguat (15 vs 10 mg/d) vs placebo on change in disease-specific physical function at 24 weeks among patients with HFpEF.

 This randomized trial compares the safety and effect of the oral soluble guanylate cyclase stimulator praliciguat on functional capacity (peak V̇o2) at 8 weeks among patients with HFpEF.

 This cross-sectional study examines clinician-assigned New York Heart Association (NYHA) classification vs patient-reported health status using the Kansas City Cardiomyopathy Questionnaire.